iceTTTT/iceTTTT/README.md

 [![我的 GitHub 数据](https://github-readme-stats.vercel.app/api?username=iceTTTT)]()

-🌱 I’m currently learning
-+ CS143
-+ CS61C
+🌱 Currently working on CS143
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...